 These current instruments of co-governance have been found to be ineffectual.
-In a report by the by the Waitangi Tribunal it was stated that - by councils and iwi or hapuu (as the Crown has acknowledged), and the Crown has not provided incentives for its use or any compulsion to actively consider its use.'
+In a report by the by the Waitangi Tribunal it was stated that -

 'Section 33 of the RMA has never been used to transfer power to iwi authorities.
 This is partly due to the existence of significant barriers within the terms of section 33 itself, partly to poor relationships between some councils and iwi, and partly to the Crown's failure to introduce either incentives or compulsion for councils to actively consider its use.